Last updated on December 21st, 2018 at 01:07 am

 DSOs are portable, as well as offer users a wide range of features including intuitive user interfaces, storage and printing options, and high-resolution color displays.
 These also have the highest bandwidths and single shot ability, as well as provide precise on-screen measurements than their analog counterparts.

 There’s also the fact that DSOs can be fully integrated into ATE systems, thanks to their personal computer connectivity including USB ports and software.

 With that being said, there are several features that must be considered when choosing an oscilloscope for audio testing purposes.

 Most manufacturers design their oscilloscopes to reach a specific Maximally Flat Envelope Delay (MFED), a type of frequency response that provides excellent pulse fidelity with as little undershoot, overshoot and ringing as possible.

-As a general rule, choose an oscilloscope with a bandwidth at least five times higher than the maximum signal frequency to be measured.
+As a general rule, choose an oscilloscope with a bandwidth of at least five times higher than the maximum signal frequency to be measured.

 Related Article: Best Electronics Multimeter reviews

 Check that the unit you’re considering will be up to your needs especially as memory depth and sampling rate are important in its use.

 Most modern oscilloscopes have two sampling modes or rates depending on the signal being measured – repetitive sampling (i.e., more commonly known as equivalent time sampling) and real-time sampling.

 Tip: Carefully look at the specs to determine whether the quoted sampling rate will apply to all types of signals or just for repetitive signals.

 A high sampling rate combined with a small memory means the unit can only utilize its full sampling rate on only a few time bases.

 The technical specifications will obviously affect your purchasing decision the most.
 You have to ensure that, indeed, the oscilloscope you purchased is “fit for the purpose” – your purpose, to be exact.

 You may have to make compromises but don’t make too many since an oscilloscope should be a thing of useful applications, not a dust gatherer.

-Q: What can oscilloscopes actually measure?
+What can oscilloscopes actually measure?

-A: Many oscilloscopes have measurement tools as well.
-These tools are useful in quickly and accurately quantifying amplitude and frequency, among other characteristics of waveform.
+Answer : Many oscilloscopes have measurement tools as well.
+These tools are useful in quickly and accurately quantifying amplitude and frequency, among other characteristics of the waveform.
 These can also measure both voltage-based and time-based characteristics.
 For voltage characteristics, these can measure amplitude (e.g., peak-to-peak and peak amplitude); maximum and minimum voltages; and mean and average voltages.
 For time-based characteristics, these can measure frequency (i.e., the number of times per second a waveform is repeated); duty cycle (i.e., the percentage of a period when a wave is positive or negative); and rise and fall time.

-Q: When can oscilloscopes be used?
+When can oscilloscopes be used?